jackweekly/TSP_GA/README.md

 ```
 `make install` also fetches TSPLIB data/solutions from mastqe/tsplib if no `.tsp` files are present.
 By default `make run` limits loading to instances with ≤1000 nodes (change with `--max-nodes` or `--max-instances`).

-For faster/safer startup on large TSPLIB mirrors, defaults now load ≤500-node instances and at most 25 files, with evaluation_samples=1, population=8, islands=1, and generations=3 to emphasize quick single-shot improvements.
+For faster/safer startup on large TSPLIB mirrors, defaults now load ≤500-node instances and at most 25 files, with operator-heavy mutation (population=20 by default) to search for new algorithm compositions.
 Use `--verbose` to print a preview of loaded instances and checkpoint paths.
 You can restrict loading to specific instances with `--allow-list berlin52,att48` (comma-separated, names without `.tsp`).
 An interactive preset menu appears when running `make run` (arrow keys + Enter); use `ARGS="--no-menu ..."` to bypass and supply flags directly.
 Continuous runs are supported via `--continuous` with per-generation top-k logs (`--log-top`).

 ### Stopping runs
 Use `make stop` to send SIGTERM to any `tsp_ga.cli run` processes if they are still active in the background.